 Parameter Description Unit Select the unit to configure.
 Port The port to which the MAC address below corresponds.
 VLAN Name Enter a VLAN Name for the forwarding table to be browsed by.
+VID List Enter a list of VLAN IDs for the forwarding table to be browsed by.
 MAC Address Enter a MAC address for the forwarding table to be browsed by.
 Security Tick the check box to display the FDB entries that are created by the security module.